scratch-nk/pagereader/README.md

 # Page Reader Browser Extension

+Jul 3: Reads all child content from Page when parent - child specified in box

+TODO:
+.
+Send TLV to plugin from an Agenda

+-- Claude README
 A Chrome extension that allows you to read div content from any webpage.

 ## Installation